-I don’t make resolutions as I struggle to keep them and end up starting my new year on the back foot.
-It’s not that I can’t commit to things or rise to a challenge it’s that I’m really not into the whole ‘new year new me’ stuff.
+I want to share with you – how to survive 2020.
+I don’t make resolutions as I struggle to keep them.
+Then I end up starting my new year on the back foot.
+It’s not that I can’t commit to things or rise to a challenge.
+I’m just really not into the whole ‘new year new me’ stuff.

 I’m not ready for a complete change just because it’s January.
 I just want to keep eating like it’s winter – because newsflash – it is!
 However much you try to dress it up it’s just the ‘same shit, different day’.

 I do however like a retrospective or as they seem fond of saying in the games industry – a post mortem.
 For me the whole of January is a look-back to the previous year and my year starts in February.
 That’s when I really know which of the many ideas I want to take up.
-I spend January mulling things over and when Feb rolls round I am ready to get stuck in.
+I usually spend January mulling things over.
+By the time Feb rolls round I am ready to get stuck in.

 So here are my 6 self care routines to help you survive the beast that is 2020.

 Be selective about where you get your news!

 After the last three years of political upheaval I am being very selective with my news sources.
 The lies and smears have reached all of the MSM.

 I guess I’m suggesting we all be mindful of how biased and agenda driven it the news is.
 Then remember how brazen things have become and don’t take everything you see / hear at face value.
 We’ve definitely gone backwards as far as showing respect is concerned.

 Try having a conversation about homelessness and you’ll see what I mean.
 Food banks are becoming accepted as part of our society.
 While they are amazing, we shouldn’t need them and it’s ok to want change that makes them unnecessary.
 Accepting them as normal is like accepting a Dickensian or Distopian future as inevitable.